 Many times it’s the simple touches that make a meal magical.
 I recently attended a dinner where seasoned salt was passed around the table and loved by all.
-I decided to experiment with the idea of seasoned salt recipe using only nourishing ingredients and I have to tell you -I’m in love with this stuff!
+I decided to experiment with the idea of a seasoned salt recipe using only nourishing ingredients and I have to tell you – I’m in love with this stuff!

 - 3 tablespoons ginger, minced

 - 4 tablespoons garlic, minced

 - Mince ginger and garlic.
 I love to use the shredding mechanism on my food processor for this.

 - Sprinkle the minced ginger and garlic on a cookie sheet and set oven on lowest setting until they are completely dry.
 1.5-3 hours depending on oven settings.
 You may also use your dehydrator.

 - When garlic and ginger are dry, allow them to cool.

 - Add all ingredients to a bowl and mix completely.

 - Place a small amount in a bowl on your table and kitchen counter and store the rest in a jar or share with friends as this makes a thoughtful and nourishing gift.

 *Make this seasoned salt recipe your own by adding tastes you know you and your family will love and use as a table staple.